gabdub/ta-tweaks/README.md

   __project.lua__ : this module adds the following bindings:

-    * F4:        (in project view) Toggle project file mode (edit / select)
+    * F4:        (in project view) Toggle project file mode (edit / select) (in a regular file) Go to project view
     * F5:        (in project view) Refresh syntax highlighting + project folding
     * CTRL+H:    (in project view) Show the complete path of the file in the selected row
     * CTRL+SHIFT+O:  Snapopen project files
+    * F11:       search for a word in the project CTAG file (save current position)
+    * SHIFT+F11: navigate to previous position
+    * CONTROL+F11: navigate to next position

 __Features:__
 * Allow to group files in projects